Bank of England's Bean sees echoes of crisis build-up in markets

-LONDON Low levels of volatility in financial markets are "eerily reminiscent" of the run-up to the financial crisis, even as central banks face the challenge of unwinding their huge stimulus programmes, a Bank of England policymaker said.
+LONDON Low volatility in financial markets is "eerily reminiscent" of the run-up to the financial crisis, even as central banks face the challenge of unwinding huge stimulus programmes, a Bank of England policymaker said.

 But BoE Deputy Governor Charlie Bean also said in a speech that "the risk of major financial problems crystallising in the advanced countries should be much lower" thanks to a combination of better-capitalised banks, lower leverage levels and more powers for regulators to deal with troubled lenders.

-Bean, who is due to retire from the bank at the end of June, said his fellow central bankers would face the tough challenge of communicating their intentions as the time approaches to undo their support for their economies.
+Bean, who is due to retire from the bank at the end of June, said his fellow central bankers would face the tough challenge of communicating their intentions as the time approaches to wind down extra support for their economies.

 "I do not expect central banks' collective management of the exit from the present exceptionally stimulatory monetary stance will be easy," he said.